 If you’ve wanted to learn how to make a skirt out of jeans, this refashion is for you!
 Everyone needs a jean skirt in their closet–they’re so easy to wear and back in style.

 When I finally had had it with a particular pair of jeans (you know that pair–you love to hate them), I got out my scissors to make a skirt out of jeans.
 The jeans fit well around the waist, but the rise was just too low for me to be comfortable in.

 I knew I wanted to do something with them, but I couldn’t turn them into shorts or capris because that wouldn’t solve the rise problem.
 But jean skirts don’t have a rise…

 Once I washed it a couple of times, there was some minimal fraying along the front where I cut the pant legs open, but a little trim solved the problem since I’d cut so close to the existing seam.
 Now it doesn’t fray at all, and I have the original seams that make it look a little more professional.

 It’s slim, comfortable, and best of all, I didn’t have to get rid of the jeans I loved so much.
-I pretty much lived in this skirt last summer, and I might again once Miss Mabey comes…

 Ta Da!
 A pants to skirt refashion that solves the rise issue!